atreyaved/Alacritty-Config/README.md

 3. Starting automatically :
                     Now that you have installed pywal, we are gonna start it whenever your terminal starts, to do that, do the following
-                    `nano ~/.bashrc` (or your favorite text editor) Now paste the following lines to the end of the file :
+                    `nano ~/.bashrc` (or your favorite text editor) Make sure you know what shell you use, for example, if use zsh, the file you want to edit is : ~/.zshrc Now paste the following lines to the end of the file :